 – What are the arguments behind the petition?

 Supporters of the petition want to “redress the balance” in the legal system to protect the reputations of innocent suspects from the “lasting stigma” of false sexual allegations.

 They say it is unjust to publicise allegations against those who turn out to be wrongly accused and this can cause lasting reputational damage – especially in an era where articles remain on the internet indefinitely.

 The change in the law would also protect suspects from highly publicised searches and from becoming the target of “fantasists and false claims”.

 – What do critics say about the proposal?

-Critics of the Fair pressure group’s proposals say it could prevent genuine victims speaking out and publicity before a charge can be useful in prompting witnesses and other victims contacting the police.
+Critics of the Fair pressure group’s proposals say they could prevent genuine victims speaking out and publicity before a charge can be useful in prompting witnesses and other victims to contact police.

-Examples of cases cited by critics when publicity has helped prompt more victims to come forward and bring a perpetrator to justice include black cap rapist John Worboys; convicted paedophiles Rolf Harris, Stuart Hall and wife-beater and former SNP MSP Bill Walker.
+Examples of cases cited by critics when publicity has helped prompt more victims to come forward and bring a perpetrator to justice include black cab rapist John Worboys and convicted paedophiles Rolf Harris and Stuart Hall.

 She said the Me Too movement had been “a living testament to this”.